pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 results into a single file.
-When you run `pachctl list jobs`, you can sometimes see the `merging` status in the output of the command, which means that Pachyderm optimizes the result by presenting it in a single file.
+When you run `pachctl list jobs`, you can sometimes see the `merging` status in the output of the command, which means that Pachyderm optimizes the result by consolidating the processed datums in a single file.

 The [Wordcount example](https://github.com/pachyderm/pachyderm/tree/master/examples/word_count)
 illustrates the many-to-many relationship.